 Bernadette: Dick Griffey had a lot of new artists in the 80s who he believed would become groundbreaking.
 Granted, he also had groups like The Whispers, Shalamar and Dynasty who already had some success, but he also had new acts like Klymaxx, The Deele, Leon Sylvers and Midnight Star.
 So when all of those developing acts started having hits, people in the industry began taking him more seriously.
 Not only the new acts, but even the established ones like Shalamar continued to have hits.
 Additionally, L.A Reid and Babyface becoming a huge production duo, and even Jimmy Jam and Terry Lewis were bought in to work on projects like Klymaxx’s second album.
 So people who didn’t take Mr Griffey seriously ended up having to do so.

-– Gerry: Back in the 80s, there were two record companies that were competing for the number two spot.
+Gerry: Back in the 80s, there were two record companies competing for the number two spot.
 Motown was already on top, but right behind them was SOLAR and Total Experience Records, who had The Gap Band and Yarbrough and Peoples.
-SOLAR was having a lot of success in that contest and so we all did our best to compete with them, which could be tough at times.
+SOLAR was having a lot of success in that contest, so we all did our best to compete with them, which could be tough at times.

 – Bernadette, with regards to Klymaxx’s beginnings, is it true that one of the group’s early percussionists, Bonnie Thompson, helped you put the band together?